rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 > Often developers have to make uncomfortable compromises that require them
 > to rewrite their software in other languages.
 For example:
 >
->  * “That library is not available in my language.
-I need to rewrite it.”
+>  * That library is not available in my language.
+I need to rewrite it.
->  * “That language would be the perfect fit for my problem, but we cannot
+>  * That language would be the perfect fit for my problem, but we cannot
->    run it in our environment.”
+>    run it in our environment.
->  * “That problem is already solved in my language, but the language is
+>  * That problem is already solved in my language, but the language is
->    too slow.”
+>    too slow.
 >
 >  With GraalVM we aim to allow developers to freely choose the right language for
 >  the task at hand without making compromises.